Dior celebrates couture craft, as maskless Delevingne irks

 Stringent measures have been implemented across Paris Fashion Week to comply with French government guidance amid a surge of omicron-driven new infections.

-COVID-19 has brought the fashion industry to its knees seeing the cancellation of countless shows, even ending entire seasons, and fashion shows are only being staged again on condition that guests show proof of vaccination and wear face masks while seated.
+COVID-19, which has has brought the fashion industry to its knees, has seen the cancellation of countless shows, even ending entire seasons, and fashion shows are only being staged again on condition that guests show proof of vaccination and wear face masks while seated.
 It’s the same rule for everyone whether celebrity or journalist.
 France is currently registering Europe’s highest-ever daily coronavirus cases.

 Actress Rosumund Pike set a fine example by carefully putting on her face mask as soon as she sat down even despite wearing an intricate couture Dior headpiece.
 Nearby, “The Crown” star Claire Foy also donned a mask after passing the photo call.